CodingKen02/CodingKen02/README.md

 -> Research in Enhancing Accessibility in Virtual Reality at MSSTATE CAVS (Center for Advanced Vehicular Systems)

--> Research in Big Data, Artificial Intelligence & Machine Learning at UCLA with Amazon's collaboration
+-> Research in Big Data, Artificial Intelligence & Machine Learning at UCLA and Amazon

 -> Working in Housing Staff & Bagley College of Engineering as an Information Assistant & Diversity Delegate